takayanagishinnosuke/chaosman-actions/README.md

 # ChaosMan Actions

 This action is just to generate comments with a generative AI!
-It is triggered by a pull request!HaHa!!!!
+It is triggered by a pull request!
+HaHa!!!!

 </header>